Water Damage Mitigation

 It’s not enough to simply mask smells with better smells.
 Real odor problems need to be dealt with correctly.

 This depends on a few things.
 Restoration results depend heavily on the amount of water, and on the amount of time the water has remained stagnant.

 If the carpeting was affected only Category 1 water, and has not been standing for longer than 48 hours, there’s a good chance your carpet can be saved.

 But if carpeting was contaminated with “black water” (sewage based), or have soaked for longer than 48 hours, it likely cannot be restored adequately, and will have to be replaced.

-Restoration to What You Had Before the Water-Damage
+Restoration To Home Condition You Had Before The Water-Damage

 Even after we stop the source of the damage, remove water, dry the structure, dehumidify, and disinfect as necessary, you may need reconstruction of parts of your home or business in order to restore it to what is was before the water-damage occurred.

 There could be a need for new floors, new carpets, removing and replacing damaged drywall, or re-painting.

 We can recommend trustworthy, licensed contractors who perform the additional necessary services such as: